MuhammadShafiqAzuka/BookListApp/README.md

 5. The design is for 320px (width) and 480px (height).
 I choose 480px height because, when I make the research on the internet, and found a combination of 320px width with what height.
 It showed 480px. ----> completed
 6. All images in the folder you sent me are fully used. ----> completed

+P/S : I am sorry for adding some value into the JSON file.
+Not intend to change the objective to the pre test.
+I just want to add something as plus point.
+Never intend.